apilayer/language-detection/README.md

 Configuration
 ---

-Before using LanguageLayer API client you have to setup your account and obtain your API Access Key.
+Before using the languagelayer API client you have to setup your account and obtain your API Access Key.
 You can get it by signing up at [https://languagelayer.com/product](https://languagelayer.com/product).

 &nbsp;